nezia1/what-the-git/README.md

 In the project directory, you can run:

 ### `npm install`
-Runs npm and downloads the related packages and it's dependencies
+Runs npm and downloads the related packages and it's dependencies for this project

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.